What to know about a solar panel installation

 • Inspections and connection: Inspections are done by the city/county as well as the utility company and ensure that all work is up to code and meets requirements set out by the utility.
 When these are finished you can flip the switch on your system and start making electricity!

-In addition to net metering, Idahoans have the opportunity to take advantage of various incentive programs aimed at encouraging the installation of solar panels.
+Idahoans have the opportunity to take advantage of various incentive programs aimed at encouraging the installation of solar panels.
 The largest of these is a federal tax credit which is available to both residential and commercial customers.
-The current tax credit is 26% for installation during 2020, but will decrease for 2021.
+The current federal solar tax credit is 30%, which means you get 30% of the cost of an installation back.
 Take advantage of the savings now!
-Idaho also offers a tax deduction that can further reduce system cost.
+The State of Idaho also offers a tax deduction that can further reduce system cost.

 Additionally, the State of Idaho offers a low interest loan program to help homeowners finance solar projects.
 The federal government also has many incentives directed toward energy efficiency upgrades that can be used to reduce consumption.

-A solar installation connected to the grid transfers electricity to and from the utility company at various times instead of using batteries for storage.
-Electric utilities in Idaho participate in net metering, but the specifics are different for each company, so it is important to understand your utility company's rules.
+A solar panel installation connected to the grid transfers electricity to and from the utility company at various times depending on the balance between consumption and production at any given time.
+Batteries can be added to grid connected solar systems for financial gain and for backup power during utility outages.
+Some electric utilities in Idaho are transitioning from net metering to a more variable pricing structure.
+The specifics are different for each company, so it is important to understand your utility company's rules.
 It can be confusing, so give us a call with your questions, we're happy to help.

 How does this work?
 The utility will swap the current one-way meter on your property for a bi-directional meter.
 The new meter keeps track of electricity you consume from the utility and electricity you produce and send back to the grid.